 All the more reason to have Proper Etiquette on private lands too.

 Respect granted access to private property or ruin it for all.

 Imagine if you will.
 On a busy weekend, 300 to 400 Motorcycles, UTV, ATV, and other 4WD vehicles pass right through your property.
 Then, more than half of those vehicles come back.
-Within 12 hours, the caretaker will see an estimated 1.2 off-road cars every minute.
+Within 12 hours, the caretaker will see an estimated 1.2 off-road vehicles every minute.
 I think it’s crucial to prize the stomach this man has for the offroad community.

 When the landowner closes the gate, it stirs up some problems.

-The Coke Ovens near Florence has been a popular destination for decades.
+The Coke Ovens near Florence have been a popular destination for decades.
 It’s published in books and several online publications.
 It’s located on private property, and visitors have always been allowed until recently.
 Over the past few years, several acts of vandalism have destroyed the ovens.
 Bricks have been removed, fences are pulled down, signs disappear, and now one oven has collapsed.

 The landowner and caretaker have been generous for a long time.
 To preserve the historic charcoal ovens, visitors are no longer allowed.
 Over 100 no trespassing signs are posted all over the property.
 The caretaker receives threats every week.
-Trespassers arrive nearly every weekend drunk, belligerent, and looking for problems.
+Trespassers arrive drunk, belligerent, and looking for problems.
 When asked to leave, some comply, and others refuse.

 It all boils down to common courtesy for the next man.
-If you see a no trespassing sign, just stay out!
+If you see a no trespassing sign, stay out!
 Trespassing could land you in jail with hefty fines.
 Making threats could get you shot.
 Because let’s face it, this is still the wild west.
 It’s not smart to threaten someone who spends every day of their life surviving the harshest environment in America.